 SHIFT AND IMPACT IN CONSUMER BUYING HABITS

 Amidst this pandemic, the question arises how the next few months will impact the global community, both professionally and personally?
-The COVID-19 (Coronavirus) is surely going to impact the consumer buying habits and there are still many other uncertainties.
+The COVID-19 (Coronavirus) is surely going to impact consumer buying habits and there are still many other uncertainties.
 Consumer behavior is likely to change drastically during and after this economic downturn.

 1. As mentioned above, many of the big IT companies are assigning “work from home” to their employees.
 The increase in the time spent online for personal use will potentially lead to an increase in ad inventory across several platforms.
 As a result, the CPM (Cost Per Thousand Impressions will decrease across auction-based platforms.
 Therefore, if the advertisement inventory increases while the advertisement purchasing decreases or stays the same, then the cost of that specific inventory will automatically lower down.

-It is the right time when marketers and advertisers should start focusing on how consumers buying habits may change as a result of the current economic climate.
-This will help them to improve their performance data and quickly adjust campaigns according to that..
+It is the right time when marketers and advertisers should start focusing on how consumers’ buying habits may change as a result of the current economic climate.
+This will help them to improve their performance data and quickly adjust campaigns according to that.

 REASONS SHOWING HOW INDUSTRIES ARE AFFECTED?

 1. From conferences, sporting events to other large gathering events are being “called off”, it has become a challenge for the businesses to generate profits.
-Not just the events, but restrictions are placed on travelling, movie theaters, malls and other entertainment venues all across the globe.
+Not just the events, but restrictions are placed on travel, movie theaters, malls, and other entertainment venues all across the globe.
 Only supermarkets, hospitals and other basic necessities shops are being opened but gathering in large numbers is again prohibited there also.